pamarcotte/opt-rsync/README.md

-# opt-rsync7
+# opt-rsync
-/opt version of rsync for CentOS/RHEL 7.
+/opt version of rsync for CentOS/RHEL.